-Be sure the water heater is filled with water before starting either electric or propane gas operation.
-To fill the water heater, turn the Water Pump switch on and open a hot water faucet anywhere in the coach.
-When water begins to flow steadily from the faucet, the water heater is full.
+Ensure the Water Heater is filled with water before operating.

+To fill the Water Heater, turn the Water Pump switch ON and open a hot water faucet anywhere in the motorhome.
+When water begins to flow steadily from the faucet, the Water Heater is full.

-For Propane Gas Operation
+Propane Gas Operation